i5hi/btccapital/README.md

 <hr>

-This leads us to the final branch of the tree that holds the various different business specific payment logic.

 These are all scripts primarily maintained by the team as a whole or by elected members, based on their own internally conducted consensus over a chosen private social media channel.

-We have simplified it into three main cost streams.
+Below are three provided examples: live (automated payments), payday (team payments) and resrources (general operating fund).

 This is where the framework extends.
 Add your own folders here.
 Replace the existing ones.
 This section is meant to be the most customizable.

-All the following scripts must be backed up to allow the board to release after a medium term timelock in case the team misplaces keys.
+*All the following scripts must be backed up to allow the board to release after a medium term timelock in case the team misplaces keys.*

 ### live

-> A single-sig script for the company's node server
+> A 2/2 script for the company's node server

 Funded every short-medium term period.